 - 1. Press SONG PLAY to select the Song Play operative mode. - 2.
 Press one of the A (S1:) VOLUME/VALUE button to select the Load Song page. - 3.
-Use the F3 (Open) and F4 (Close) buttons to browse through the folders inside the floppy disk. - 4.
+Use the F1 button to select the device (FD or HD) containing the folder whose Song list you want to save. - 4.
+Use the F3 (Open) and F4 (Close) buttons to browse through the folders in the selected device. - 5.
 Move the folder you are looking for to the first line of the display.
-Use the TEMPO/VALUE controls, or the E-F (Scroll Up) and G-H (Scroll Down) VOLUME/VALUE buttons - 5.
-Once the folder is selected, press SHIFT + F2. - 6.
-A dialog box will appear, asking you to insert a new floppy disk into the disk drive.
+Use the TEMPO/VALUE controls, or the E-F (Scroll Up) and G-H (Scroll Down) VOLUME/VALUE buttons. - 6.
+Once the folder is selected, press SHIFT + F2. - 7.
+A dialog box will appear, asking you to insert a floppy disk into the disk drive.
 Insert the disk, and press ENTER to confirm, or EXIT to abort.